Deddington: Toponym, manor and castle

 The toponym is derived from the Old English for "place of the people of Dæda".
 "Dæda" was short for Anglo-Saxon names such as Dædhēah.
 The toponym was spelt Dadintone around 950, Dædintun around 1050 and Dadinton in 1190.
-After the Norman conquest of England in 1066, William the Conqueror's step-brother Odo, Bishop of Bayeux, held the manor of Deddington.
+After the Norman Conquest of England in 1066, William the Conqueror's step-brother Odo, Bishop of Bayeux, held the manor of Deddington.
 Odo had the outer bailey of Deddington Castle built in what is now the east of the town.
 The inner bailey on the east side of the castle seems to have been inserted in the 12th century, and buildings within the inner bailey seem to have been added later that century.
 In the 13th century the castle declined and fell into disrepair.
 In the 14th century it was demolished and its building stone re-used.
 In 1377 some of the stone was sold to Bicester Priory.
 There have been two archaeological excavations at the site, in 1947 and in 1978.
 The remains were reburied afterward and only the extensive earthworks are visible today.

 On 9 June 1312 the Earl of Pembroke was escorting Piers Gaveston, Earl of Cornwall south after Gaveston's surrender to a group of rebellious earls at Scarborough Castle.
 The party stopped to rest at an inn in Deddington.
 Pembroke had guaranteed Gaveston's safety to King Edward II on pain of forfeiting his lands, but he left Gaveston at Deddington and went to visit his wife at Bampton Castle, about 25 mi away.
 The Earl of Warwick with his men surrounded the inn and Gaveston, seeing that his guards would not fight, had to come outside to be chained and thrown in prison.
 A few days later Gaveston was taken to Warwick to be tried by the other earls and condemned to death.
 On 19 June he was taken to Blacklow Hill by the Earl of Lancaster and hacked to death by two Welshmen.
 This event is recalled by a chained eagle in Deddington's coat of arms.

+The title of Lord of the Manor of Deddington is currently held by the Franco-Japanese Guilbert de Sannomiya family, whose French branch traces its origins to the landed nobility of the Boulonnais, established in the hamlet of Sehen, at Preures, in the Pas-de-Calais department (Hauts-de-France).
+Historically, this family distinguished itself as landowners and cavalry officers serving in the Royal Troops of the Boulonnais, combining deep-rooted heritage with a military tradition.
+Through its union with the Japanese noble family Sannomiya, the lineage has brought to the title and the manor a historical and cosmopolitan dimension, ensuring the continuity of a feudal legacy open to the world.